Fantasia Artist Colored Pencils

 Overall review – 4.5/5

-There really aren’t any major complaints with this set.
-A few more colors would have be nice, but this is only minor as any color is readily achievable with the great blending you have in front of you.
-Color could also take a notch up, but often for thicker applications you can give up durability and user-friendliness (since this is still being targeted for relative beginners as well).
-Highly recommended.
+There aren’t any major complaints with the Fantasia Artist Colored Pencils.
+A few more colors would have been nice, but this is only minor as any color is readily achievable with the great blending you have in front of you.
+Color could also take a notch up for certain pencils but it is by no means a huge issue.

 *It is worth noting that according to one of our readers there is a lot of overlap between Reeves and Fantasia colored pencils where the cores may be the same.
 We are looking into this more and will provide an update when we can*